Wrongful conviction of Alan Hall: Reaction from Easton family

-Investigation into Crown Law
+Investigation into the Crown

-On 9 June 2022, Una Jagose, the solicitor general of New Zealand announced an investigation would be held into the case, led by Wellington criminal barrister Nicolette Levy QC.
-Levy investigated the circumstances whereby the crown failed to disclose crucial witness testimony to the defence; when these failures might have been identified by the lawyers who subsequently investigated the case; and what actions or inactions led to the miscarriage of justice.
-The inquiry also looked into what Crown lawyers did with information received from Mike Wesley Smith in 2018 and 2020.
+On 9 June 2022, Solicitor-General Una Jagose announced an investigation would be held into the case, led by Wellington criminal barrister Nicolette Levy QC.
+Levy investigated the circumstances whereby the Crown failed to disclose crucial witness testimony to the defence; when these failures might have been identified by the lawyers who subsequently investigated the case; and what actions or inactions led to the miscarriage of justice.
+The inquiry also looked into what crown lawyers did with information received from Mike Wesley Smith in 2018 and 2020.

 A redacted version of Levy's report was released in May 2023.
 She concluded that the Crown could not be expected to have done anything about the miscarriage of justice even though they were aware of it.
-In their review of the material presented to them by journalist Mike Wesley Smith, one email between Crown solicitors said: “It’s nothing to do with us”.
+In their review of the material presented to them by journalist Mike Wesley Smith, one email between crown solicitors said: “It’s nothing to do with us”.
 Even though the Crown had been aware of serious concerns about Hall's conviction since 2018, no action was taken until January 2022, when Hall’s legal team filed an appeal in the Supreme Court.

 Investigation into police

-The police have also launched two internal reviews of their handling of the case in 1985.
+In 2022, New Zealand Police also launched two internal reviews into their handling of the case in 1985.
 The first is a full review of the original police investigation.
 The second is a more targeted probe examining the circumstances around their failure to disclose all relevant evidence, the deception at the heart of Hall’s appeal.

 Compensation

 Hall’s lawyer, Nicholas Chisnall, said the family would be seeking financial compensation for the 19 years he spent in prison.
 Compensation would need to be paid for the time he spent on parole as well as when he was in prison.
 Chisnall said: "If we succeed, the sum we're talking about will exceed that that's been paid in other cases by a very wide margin."
 His brother, Geoff Hall, said they were hoping Alan would receive between $5 and $6.5 million.

 A retired high court judge, Rodney Hansen was appointed to review whether Alan Hall is innocent 'on the balance of probabilities' and therefore eligible for compensation.
 Following this announcement, Nick Chisnall urged Justice Minister Kiri Allan to accept the findings of Crown Law and the Supreme Court that Hall was innocent, not require him to prove his innocence all over gain, and direct Rodney Hansen to only consider how much Hall should be paid.
 Law professor, Kris Gledhill, said it was outrageous that Hall has to now prove his innocence to the Ministry of Justice yet again, adding that "it adds insult to the injury Hall has suffered for 37 years".
 In August 2023, the Government agreed to pay him $4,933,725 in compensation, the largest nominal payout for wrongful conviction in New Zealand history.